sethballantyne/Plexis/README.md

 * Each brick type in `entities.xml` can now specify whether they should be counted in the total number of bricks when a level is loaded.
 This allows for bricks that don't need to be destroyed in order for the player to transition to the next level.
+* Added the ability for players to purchase ammo packs at the cost of 1 life during gameplay.
+This is bound to the `L` key by default.
+The ammo packs are generated as powerups in the center of the screen and have to be caught.

 ## Changes in 0.8.2
 * Scores are capped at 999,999.
 Previously it was 99,999.
 This also fixes the bug mentioned in issue 120.